 - 1. Clubs are responsible for reporting fundraising results to State and Federal authorities, as appropriate. - 2.
 The District supports transparent financial practices among Rotary Clubs with clear oversight by Club Officers and Directors. - 3.
 The District desires clear communication on financial matters among the DG, Clubs, and their respective financial contacts at Rotary International. - 4.
+Financial Reporting: The annual meeting for the election of officers includes the club's midyear financial report with current and previous year income and expenses. - 5.
 District Finance Committee members may work with Clubs and the District to further the understanding of financial reporting and stewardship of responsibilities.
 This includes knowledge of laws pertaining to tax codes, prohibition of certain activities, and third-party reviews or audits of financial records.